 Another problem is that the more sophisticated the bidding systems become, the larger and more complex the program code (and the program itself) becomes, making the code more and more difficult to modify and debug.

 So unlike other methods of computer bidding, programs with hard-coded algorithms are more limited in the number of conventions they contain, and they do not allow more conventions to be added (nor bidding errors corrected) by the user.

-Another difference is that scripts can be stored in text files while hard-coded means that the bidding algorithms are written into a program, so it is relatively easier to change the bidding for a script-based system than for a hard-coded system.
+Another difference is that scripts can be (but not necessarily) stored in text files while hard-coded means that the bidding algorithms are written into a program, so it is relatively easier to change the bidding for a script-based system than for a hard-coded system.
 (But we know of at least one program which hard-codes its scripts.)